christophervoigt/styleguide/README.md

 * Generate app folder.
 * Use /dist as symlink in /app.
 If not possible, copy /dist into /app.
 * Include fonts and media (images/ videos) if needed.
 * Use environment variables.
+Only minify on production.
 * Generate changelog file
 * Include code copy button and highlightjs into styleguide
 ---
 * Idea: Add README.md into subfolder in "modules" for documentation.
-* Think about: code diff view of refactorings.
+* Idea: code diff view of refactorings.
+Problem: have to save 2 code states (old + new)